 - Music Captain/s

-In addition, all children have the opportunity to lead initiatives - fundraisers, clubs at lunchtime, assembly etc. by either taking their ideas to the JSC or by filling out an application form and meeting with the Head of Wardle House.
+In addition, all children have the opportunity to lead initiatives - fundraisers, clubs at lunchtime, assembly etc. by either taking their ideas to the JSC or by filling out an application form and meeting with the Head of Junior School.
 We have had so many students develop their social conscience in this manner.

 Our Year 6 shared-leadership model gives every student the opportunity to participate and take responsibility as Junior School Leaders.
 Students are supported in their roles with an extensive preparation program including participation in the inspirational Courage and Leadership conference and encouraged to nominate for positions on the Student Representative Council (SRC) from Year 7.